hanxiaomax/Learncpp_CN/docs/4-12-Introduction-to-type-conversion-and-static_cast.md

 }
 ```

-COPY

-Related content
+!!! info "相关内容"

 	Implicit type conversion is a meaty topic.
 We dig into this topic in more depth in future lessons, starting with lesson [8.1 -- Implicit type conversion (coercion)](https://www.learncpp.com/cpp-tutorial/implicit-type-conversion-coercion/).

 An introduction to explicit type conversion via the static_cast operator